In this section

 After treatment your child’s doctor will continue to monitor your child’s symptoms and growth for improvement.
 Reflux can be a common complication following treatment.
 In very young infants and toddlers, esophageal achalasia can lead to not wanting to eat that continues even after the problem is fixed, and those patients may need significant interventions from speech pathologists or other feeding experts to overcome their fear of eating.

 Talk to your pediatrician if your child is vomiting with every meal, having trouble swallowing, or experiencing chest pain, reoccurring chest colds or pneumonia.

 What is the long-term outlook for esophageal achalasia?

 If treated, the long-term outlook is very promising.
 Both endoscopic treatment and surgery are highly effective, and after treatment, 70 to 90 percent of patients experience excellent outcomes.
 More than 90 percent see long-term improvement.

 How do I live with esophageal achalasia?

 If your child continues to have problems eating, he or she might require ongoing treatment with Children’s speech pathologists and feeding specialists.
 Your child might need to adopt some minor eating changes, such as chewing more or drinking with every swallow.
-Most patients get better over time, but it takes some time for the esophagus to return to normal.
+Patients routinely report a lasting improvement in their ability to swallow and enjoy life after treatment.